SSWConsulting/SSW.Rules.Content/rules/fix-problems-quickly/rule.md

 >
 > **Adam Cogan, SSW**

 Always find out the priority and expectation of a task's deadline.
-If you've been reminded about a task you thought was low priority, that is a good time to have that conversation - better late than never 😊.
+If you've been reminded about a task you thought was of lower priority, that is a good time to have that conversation - better late than never 😊.

 Read through [Communication - Do you have professional integrity?
 (Be a person of your word)](/professional-integrity).